thedoggybrad/AntiTLDAbuserFilterlist/README.md

 It means that they are TLDs that are used in spams, scams, phishing and hacking.

 ## Issues Reporting and Suggestions
-I do not monitor my Github account always but I do monitor my Go Social! email address almist once a day.
+I do not monitor my Github account always but I do monitor my Go Social! email address almost once a day.
 So, for issues and suggestions be sure to email admin@gosocial.x10.bz